 And today, we are going to show you how!

-How To Use Any Pen on the Cricut Maker (A DIY Tutorial)
+How To make a pen adapter for your Cricut (A DIY Tutorial)

 - Handsaw (this one would be great if you don’t have one at your house already).